 You must publish changes after updating schema metadata or entities that affect the user interface.
 You can decide to wait and publish a set of related changes together.

 Only published customizations are exported with a solution.
 You should always publish customizations before exporting a solution.

-When you perform customizations that will appear in Microsoft Dynamics CRM for tablets, you should always explicitly publish your customizations to make sure that every item is synchronized with the CRM for tablets application.
+When you perform customizations that will appear in Microsoft Dynamics 365 for tablets, you should always explicitly publish your customizations to make sure that every item is synchronized with the Dynamics 365 for tablets application.

 The following table lists the two messages that you can use to publish customizations.